fennel-ai/client/docs/pages/api-reference/sources.md

 a [Service Account](https://cloud.google.com/iam/docs/service-accounts) with the "BigQuery User" and "BigQuery Data Editor" roles, which grants permissions to run BigQuery jobs, write to BigQuery Datasets, and read table metadata.
 It is highly recommended that this Service Account is exclusive to Fennel for ease of permissions and auditing.
-However, you can also use a pre-existing Service Account if you already have one with the correct permissions.
+However, you can also use a preexisting Service Account if you already have one with the correct permissions.

 The easiest way to create a Service Account is to follow GCP's guide for [Creating a Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 Once you've